 What is aim of TuneTheWeb.com?

 I do think there is an opening for an overall "here's how you can make your website better" site, and that's what I hope to have created here.
 There is a great deal of help out there on various aspects of making a website better.
 There is a thriving community on web performance tuning, a separate one on web security and lots of resources on everything else (which I've lumped under the "usability" heading), but I found I had to go to different places to get the information.
-I'm aiming for this website to be a place where people can find all things that can improve website (performance, security and usability).
+I'm aiming for this website to be a place where people can find all things that can improve your website (performance, security and usability).
 That is not to say I think I know better than all the other websites out there, or that I'm trying to replace all the great resources there, I just think there's an opportunity to bridge across all the different communities and people out there helping to make the web better.

 I also want to provide a basic resource for those new to web tuning.
 A lot of the performance websites, for example, have long moved past the basics and delve into more and more obscure tips and tricks.
 This is great if you've spent a long time reading up on the subject, and have a genuine interest in it (and I definitely do!) but is less useful for website owners who perhaps are looking at the subject for the first time.
-There's also lots of great books out there on all the subjects I cover here, and I definitely encourage everyone to read them, but that does involve a commitment that some people aren't just ready.
+There's also lots of great books out there on all the subjects I cover here, and I definitely encourage everyone to read them, but that does involve a commitment that some people aren't just ready, able or willing to commit that much time.
 So, while I'm happy to delve into arcane topics in future updates, I intend to make this resource as accessible to newcomers as possible.
 I've started out with a "Top 5" in each section and hope that's a good start to things every website owner should consider.
-Hopefully that will wet the appetite on the improvements, make web owners that came for one aspect, also look at the other two "Top 5s" and start them down the path of making their websites even better.
+Hopefully that will whet the appetite on the improvements, make web owners that came for one aspect, also look at the other two "Top 5s" and start them down the path of making their websites even better.

 And finally I hope to help, in whatever small way, to make the web better.
 Slow websites frustrate me, security breaches scare me and good ideas that are backed by a poor website upset me.
 Everytime I stared at a blank screen on my phone waiting for it to load, I thought to myself that someone should teach the owners of this site to make it better.
 While I don't for a minute think I'll ever have the reach to fix every website I use, I hope by making this website available some people gain from it and if even one less person staring at their screen is less frustrated with a website they use (even if they don't realise it) then I will sleep a happier man.